xyjiang94/EquationRecognition/report.md

 	* The weight between any two strokes is the Euclidean distance between the centroids of their bounding boxes

 ### partition.py
+  - The `Partition` class can be initialized with a `MinimumSpanningTree`'s dict output, a `Segmentation` instance that is related to a specific image(of png format), a `session` and a shared `SymbolRecognition` instance that is initialized with model_path.
+  - The algorithm:
+    1. Visit the mst(`MinimumSpanningTree`'s dict output, key = vertex, value = a list of tuples (tuple: [connected vertex, weight])) once and recognize all the segmented image and store result([symbol, y1, y2, x1, x2, list of labels]) to `self.lst`.
+    2. Sort `self.lst` by x1.
+    3. Deal with ".": If there are 2 dots and there is a "-" between them.
+I would combine the three elements and create new segment called "div" and delete old 3 elements.
+If there are 3 dots consequently, I would transform them to a single segment called "dots"
+    4. Deal with "-": If there are two "-" whose x1,x2 has some range in common, then turn them into a "=".
+If Detected upper element and lower element of "-" , then turn "-" into "frac".
+If only lower element was detected, turn "-" into "bar".
+    5. If left and right of "x" are variables or frac then turn "x" into "mul".

 ### recognize.py
+  - Mainly written for debug.
+Recognize image directly and calculate the accuracy and output results.

 ### recognizeFromShelf.py
+  - Mainly written for debug.
+Recognize image from preprocessed db and calculate the accuracy and output results.

 ### classifyEq.py
 	* This class takes the output of `partition.py` to initiate, and returns the number and latex expression of the most likely equation